Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation: Schauder's fixed point scheme and entire solutions for

 Noting that for $p<n$,

 is a nonnegative convex entire solution of \eqref{e1.1} for $f(u)=u^p$ with one degenerate singular point $x=0$, it can not be expect to prove an A-priori positive lower bound and regularity for entire solution of \eqref{e1.1} as that in \cite{CT} for large solution.
-However, one may also ask the following question of existence of positive strictly convex entire solution of \eqref{e1.1}.\\
+However, one may also ask the following question of existence of positive strictly convex entire solution of \eqref{e1.1}.

-\textbf{Question.} Considering \eqref{e0.1} for $p<n$ and $\Omega={\mathbb{R}}^n$, whether it admits a smooth positive convex entire solution?\\
+\medbreak \textbf{Question.} Considering \eqref{e1.1} for $f(u)=u^p, ~p<n$ and $\Omega={\mathbb{R}}^n$, whether it admits a smooth positive convex entire solution?

-We will give a confirm answer in the following theorem.
+\medbreak We will give a confirm answer in the following theorem.

-\begin{theo} Considering \eqref{e0.1} for $p<n$ and $\Omega={\mathbb{R}}^n$, there are infinitely many positive entire convex solutions which are affine inequivalent.
+\begin{theorem} Considering \eqref{e1.1} for $f(u)=u^p, ~p<n$ and $\Omega={\mathbb{R}}^n$, there are infinitely many positive entire convex solutions which are affine inequivalent.
 More precisely, for any $a_0>0$, there exists at least one positive entire convex solution $u$ of \eqref{e1.1} satisfying